Nitin2575/strength-intelligence/Vision/AI_Exploration_Statement.md

 ## Project Purpose

-Strength Intelligence MkII is an educational and exploratory project.
+Strength Intelligence is an educational and exploratory project.

 It is intended to help me learn how AI can be applied responsibly to a real health and performance problem.